nexmo-se/Vonage-SMS-API-Blueprint/README.md

    mv env-example .env
    ```

-2. Use [Ngrok](https://ngrok.com/) to get an External URL to allow Genesys and Vonage APIs to tunnel to your cloned repository.
-E.g. `https://{NGROK-URL}.ngrok.io`.
-We will use this URL later when setting our Webhooks:
+2. To make a reachable Webhook URL, we'll need to tunnel our local development server to the public internet so that it is reachable by the Genesys and Vonage APIs.
+For this example we'll use [Ngrok](https://ngrok.com/).
+After running the command below, we'll get an address back E.g. `https://{NGROK-URL}.ngrok.io`, which you'll use below in step 4 of the Vonage Setup.

    ```js
    ngrok http 3000